Iconic events from this week in history

 CAN you remember these iconic events from this week in history from around the world that changed the world as we know it?

-Two months after announcing its intention to disarm, the Irish Republican Army (IRA) gives up its weapons in front of independent weapons inspectors.
-The decommissioning of the group’s substantial arsenal took place in secret locations in the Republic of Ireland.
+A gunman opens fire on a crowd attending a country music festival in Las Vegas, killing 58 people and injuring more than 800.
+Although the shooting only lasted 10 minutes, it became the deadliest mass shooting in U.S. history at the time of the attack.

-Thank you for reading “Iconic events from this week in history”, you may also like to
+We hope you enjoyed this article “Iconic events from this week in history”.

+You may also wish to read our previous article about “Iconic events in history.”

 Euro Weekly News is delighted to continue to be able to bring you a range of News that doesn’t cost you anything but your internet connection.
 Whether it’s Local Spanish News or International Entertainment News, we’ve got you covered!